 Restricted to Computer Lab(s)

-The license terms of select applications make it difficult to install them on every CLSE computer, so they are limited to only being accessible on computers in certain labs.
-An example of an application with this restriction is Umberto, which is only available on the computers in the G.G.
-Brown 2517 lab.
+The license terms and costs of select applications make it difficult to install them on every computer running the CLSE, so they are limited to only being accessible in certain labs, or even on specific computers.
+An example of an application with this restriction is Adobe CS6, which is only available on the computers in the lower level of the Duderstadt Center.

 Restricted by Duo Two-Factor Authentication

 Some software applications have license terms that restrict remote access to the use of two-factor authentication.
-For example, remote access to Synopsys tools requires students to enroll or purchase a device for use with Duo.
+For example, remote access to Cadence & Synopsys tools requires students to enroll a device for use with Duo two-factor authentication.